 More than 800 million devices run on Microsoft Windows.
 The original kingpin of operating systems (OS) is still going strong, and their latest release has even more features to help make using your computer faster and smoother.

-Now that support for Windows 7 has ended, most of the world has moved to Windows 10, most often coupled with Microsoft 365 (which used to be called Microsoft Office 365.)
+Now that support for Windows 7 has ended, most of the world has moved to Windows 10, most often coupled with Microsoft 365 (which used to be called Office 365.)

 Whether you've been using Windows 10 for awhile now, or you've just recently upgrade, there are plenty of tips and tricks to learn!